 - 4-6 Morita chilies

-- Place onion (skin on) in an oven at 450 degrees Fahrenheit or on a grill and roast until the center is soft.
+- Place the onion (skin on) in an oven at 450 degrees Fahrenheit or on a grill and roast it until the center is soft.

-- Soak Morita chilies in hot water for 10 min or until soft.
-Remove most seeds and stem.
+- Soak Morita chilies in hot water for 10 minutes or until soft.
+Remove most seeds and stems.

-- Slice the tomatoes in half, burn skin under salamander or broiler.
-After skin is burnt, place in oven and continue to cook until the size of the tomato shrinks by half.
+- Slice the tomatoes in half, and burn the skin under a salamander or broiler.
+After the skin is burnt, place it in the oven and continue to cook until the size of the tomato shrinks by half.

-- In a large sauté or sauce pan, add small amount of neutral oil.
-Bring up to medium heat, add carrot and garlic.
+- In a large saute or saucepan, add a small amount of neutral oil.
+Bring up to medium heat.
+Add carrot and garlic.
 Cook until soft.

 - Add all spices and toast.

-- Add tomatoes, onions, Moritas, tomato paste and stock.
-Simmer for 10-15 min.
+- Add tomatoes, onions, Moritas, tomato paste, and stock.
+Simmer for 10-15 minutes.